haolian9/beckon.nvim/readme.md

 * no cache for dataset
     * for large datasets (say 1 million), consider using fzf
     * may suffer the limits of nvim buffer: memory consumption, highlight, undo history, and something i dont know yet
+        * note: the undo history of beckon buffers are disabled
 * no fancy UI
 * no seperated windows for user input and matched result
     * and unexpected user operations to buffers may cause troubles likely